SBFrancies/TextFilters/README.md

 2) Only the English script upercase and lower case characters (a-z and A-Z) as well as apostrophes and hyphens are considered to be valid word characters.
 Apostrphes and hyphens cannot start or end a word.
 Other scripts, accents, emojis, etc will not work.

 3) Why not use Regex?
 I am fairly sure that it would be possible to convert this application into a single regex.
-However that would be very hard to read an even harder to maintain.
+However that would be very hard to read and even harder to maintain.
 A regex could be used to identify the words rather than stepping through each character, an alternative aproach which I originally considered.

 4) Why not clean double spaces after removing the words between them?
 It was not specified to remove anything other than the filtered words.